-The loan obtained from Standard Bank in 2012, with interest repayable monthly and linked to JIBAR, is repayable from 13 June 2016 to 13 June 2019.
+The original loan obtained from Standard Bank in 2012 was renegotiated and extended in 2016.
+The loan, with interest repayable monthly and linked to JIBAR, is repayable from 16 November 2017 to 16 November 2021.
 The loan is secured by a mortgage over the Group's owner-occupied property (refer to note 3).

-The three-year foreign currency loan obtained from BNU Macau in 2015, with interest payable quarterly and linked to LIBOR, is renewable annually with an option for early settlement.
+The three-year foreign currency loans obtained from BNU Macau in 2015 of USD15 million and an additional loan of USD20 million obtained in 2016, with interest payable quarterly and linked to LIBOR, are renewable annually with an option of early settlement.